What do you think is the purpose of amateur astronomy?

 What's the highest SQM value you ever measured?

-Sorry, I am not participating in the SQM competition.
+Sorry, I am not participating in the SQM competition, either.
 I only care about what I see in my eyepiece.
 But since you asked: SQM values - always measured towards the zenith - are included in my observing log for every observing run since autumn 2008.

 Also: SQM is nothing.
 Transparency is everything.